slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 5) Say "No" to nasty, time consuming and time wasting clients.
 6) Build your own brand to be proud of.

-The biggest assumption I ever made in business is that most people are telling me the truth.
-Most people have no idea what truth is.

-Fire customers that cause you to much stress or that cost too much to service.

-give where you are naturally good quick to start but not the first
+- give where you are naturally good
+- quick to start but not the first

-failing business -> fire 60% top managers (ricardo semler) process of asking 3 whys is a row -> the first why is easy to answer
+- failing business -> fire 60% top managers (ricardo semler) process of asking 3 whys is a row -> the first why is easy to answer

-There’s the myth that failure makes you a better entrepreneur.
-This is FALSE. study your failures.

-Changes in the environment unlock startup opportunities. startup ideas -> problems and trends

-There are two types of entrepreneurs: Missionaries and mercenaries.

 disney salvation:
 1. Create a Clear, Simple Vision (Your Corporate MTP). -> deleverage
 2. Make long-term bets.
 3. Make fearless acquisitions on the edge.

+- Changes in the environment unlock startup opportunities. startup ideas -> problems and trends

-i recall reading that someone had more success with a "unlock feature X" model of payment, even though it in total was more expensive than unlocking everything at once. people underestimate the power of free. trusted to one day pay me. send an email to all readers saying that i'm making consultations. there's a price for it always. everything is an exchange. you can achieve everything but there is a price. people don't achieve anything because they are not willing to sacrifice. everything is a trade.
+I recall reading that someone had more success with a "unlock feature X" model of payment, even though it in total was more expensive than unlocking everything at once. people underestimate the power of free. trusted to one day pay me. send an email to all readers saying that i'm making consultations.

-There is a golden rule, long cherished by restaurateurs, for determining whether a business is viable.
-Rent should take up no more than 25 percent of your revenue, another 25 percent should go toward payroll, and 35 percent should go toward the product.
-The remaining 15 percent is what you take home.
-There's an even more elegant version of that rule: Make your rent in four days to be profitable, a week to break even.
-If you haven't hit the latter mark in a month, close.

-You Have to Beat Your “Hopium” Addiction
-If you want to wean yourself off this potent “substance” the first step is to cultivate a sense of positive skepticism.
-“How could this decision negatively affect my financial future and stability.”

-It's not even about marketing, just building something of actual value.
+- It's not even about marketing, just building something of actual value.
 I doubt this girl has spent much if anything on marketing.

-zona genius: only 3 things I'm allowed to do in my business, the things that really serve us and we good at it top 5 list you do, the rest is avoid at all cost list. genius area / excellence area / competence area / incompetence area
+- zona genius: only 3 things I'm allowed to do in my business, the things that really serve us and we good at it top 5 list you do, the rest is avoid at all cost list. genius area / excellence area / competence area / incompetence area

-hot to make, how to keep, how to grow money

-there's not a lot competition neither a lot of people looking for change. our biggest competitor is indifference and inaction. people are already solving their problems, better or worse. very few people are always researching for something better.

-Learn to provide relative value on a massive scale and you will become rich three things make anything possible: People, technology and money.
+- Learn to provide relative value on a massive scale and you will become rich. three things make anything possible: People, technology and money.
 -->